Zai holes, Tumbukiza, Demi-lunes, Half-moons, Multifunctional Demi-lunes, Planting pits, roof gardens, circle gardens, vertical gardens.

-The plastic containers need to have a hole at the top so that water can be repeatedly added from the top, and the containers need to have holes made in them below the soil so that water/dissolved nutrients can get out into the soil.
+The plastic containers for irrigation need to have a hole at the top so that water can be repeatedly added from the top, and the containers need to have holes made in them below the soil so that water/dissolved nutrients can get out into the soil.
 Clay pots do not need holes, but may need a cover or roof to reduce evaporation and to keep out animals, insects, etc. Tin cans with holes in them could also be used.

 Soluble fertilizer, manure teas and human urine can be added to the water as appropriate.
-Sterilized human manure (perhaps sterilized previously in a solar cooker, or pour boiling or at least very hot water over the manure – the water could be heated in a solar cooker – about 70 degrees C will kill pathogens and parasites) can be placed on the news paper at the base of the hole.
+Sterilized human manure (perhaps sterilized previously in a solar cooker, or pour boiling or at least very hot water over the manure – the water could be heated in a solar cooker – about 70 degrees C will kill pathogens and parasites) is worth considering, and can be placed on the news paper at the base of the hole.